Impala is a tool of the Hadoop environment to run interactive analytic SQL queries on large amounts of HDFS data.

 Hive connectivity is mandatory for Impala use, as Impala connections use the Hive JDBC driver, and Impala table definitions are stored in the global Hive metastore.

 Making HDFS datasets automatically available to Impala is done through the same mechanism as for Hive.
-See DSS and Hive for more info.
+See Hive for more info.